 5. Dimicoo Waterproof Anti-Slip Dog Boots

-- Soft fleece lining: Provides warmth and comfort
+- Soft fleece lining adds warmth and comfort for cold weather

 - Dual adjustable straps